-The analog cloud looming over digital photography16 May 2018
+The analog cloud looming over digital photography

 Almost everyone with a passion to make photographs with a digital camera has wanted to make pictures with a film camera too.
 A fruitless debate between analog and digital photography has raged ever since digital photography entered the market.
 It replaced the older—equally fruitless—debate about equipment that made photography more approachable and efficient, the arrival of Leica.

 Both of these are unfortunate events as they set a stage that calls for taking sides between two ideas, tools and styles that are in no way opponents of each other.
 While they both have their benefits and pitfalls neither is superior.

 My own photography started with film cameras but only because film cameras were still the norm in the 90s where I lived.
 Elsewhere digital cameras had already taken hold.
 Back then I recall that carrying around digital cameras

 was everyone’s goal.
 Over a decade later it seems analog film reels are becoming all the rage again.

 The major shift after Leica probably came with the first generation iPhone that put a camera in everyone’s pocket.
 This was unimagined until then.
 An army of Android devices promptly followed suit and rare is the person who, today, does not have a camera on hand.